hi1280/kube-node-pod/README.md

-# kube-node-pod
+# kubectl-node-pod

-kube-node-pod provides an overview of nodes and pods.
+Provide an overview of nodes and pods.
 Makes it easier to see the pods scheduled in node.

 ## Installation

-Download the binaries from the [GitHub releases page](https://github.com/hi1280/kube-node-pod/releases)
+Download the binaries from the [GitHub releases page](https://github.com/hi1280/kubectl-node-pod/releases)
 ```sh
 cp kubectl-node_pod /usr/local/bin
 ```